Utah Administrative Code

 (c) acts as the primary contact for the Chief Privacy Officer;

-(d) maintains a list of persons with access to personally identifiable student information; and
+(d) maintains a list of persons with access to personally identifiable student data; and

 (e) is in charge of providing annual LEA staff and volunteer training on data privacy.